Petition circulates in Onslow County to remove Confederate monument

-ONSLOW COUNTY, NC (WITN) - Protesters in Onslow County are joining the nationwide call to remove Confederate monuments and statues from government property.
+Protesters in Onslow County are joining the nationwide call to remove Confederate monuments and statues from government property.

 An online petition was created over the weekend to remove the Confederate memorial outside the Onslow County courthouse.